-6.33 Great care is required so as not to block, or have an impact on, key views by intervening or inappropriate development.
+6.32 Great care is required so as not to block, or have an impact on, key views by intervening or inappropriate development.
 The existence, and importance of these views should help determine the permitted heights of new buildings in the conservation area.
+Views of the river edge are important both locally and strategically in defining the character of the River Thames.